hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 SQL is declarative, means that the user tells the DBMS what answer they want, not how to get the answer.
 Thus, the DBMS needs to translate a SQL statement into an executable query plan.
 But there are different ways to execute a query (e.g., join algorithms) and there will be differences in performance for these plans.
 Thus, the DBMS needs a way to pick the “best” plan for a given query.

 Here are two types of optimization strategies:
-- **Heuristics/Rules:** Rewrite the query to remove inefficiencies.
+- **Heuristics (启发)/Rules:** Rewrite the query to remove inefficiencies.
 Does not require a cost model.
 - **Cost-based Search**: Use a cost model to evaluate multiple equivalent plans and pick the one with the smallest cost.

 ##### 4.6.2 Heuristics / Rules